 So, who are the players you need to get involved in your paid traffic strategy?

-The big dogs when it comes to pay per click, Google Ads is the world’s biggest PPC traffic source with between 70-73% of all advertising spend on the platform.
-And its easy to see why.
+The big dogs when it comes to pay per click, Google Ads is the world’s biggest pay per click advertising source with between 70-73% of all global advertising spend on the platform.

 Google is the world’s most used search engine, with 75% of all searches globally.
 As well as this, the Google Display Network, which is a list of about 2 million websites that ads can be displayed on as part of your PPC campaign, makes it even more appealing.
 When you consider also that the Display Network includes sites like YouTube, Google News and Blogger, you realise how big a deal Google PPC ads are.